cdpj04/stoaManagerP/README.md

 The list of current features include:

-1. Add New Credentials
+1. Add New Credentials:
 Allows user to input and save the username and password credentials for any website/app.

-2. Retrieve User Credentials
+2. Retrieve User Credentials:
 Search for stored usernames and passwords based on the website/app name or display all user credentials in a neatly formatted list.

-3. Edit User Credentials
+3. Edit User Credentials:
 Enable users to update their stored username or password (or both) credentials for any website/app.

-4. Delete User Credentials
+4. Delete User Credentials:
 Remove username and password credentials for any website/app stored in stoaManagerP.

-5. Save and Load User Credentials
+5. Save and Load User Credentials:
 Import/export username and password credentials via JSON, CSV etc etc.

-6. Strong Password Generator
+6. Strong Password Generator:
 Create randomly generated secure passwords for any existing website/app stored within stoaManagerP.